 AI, Code, or Human — Pick the Right Tool

 If all you have is a hammer, everything looks like a nail.
-Right now, a lot of professionals are anxious about falling behind in what I'll call the AI productivity craze.
-I see people rushing to use AI for any new use case.
+Right now, a lot of professionals are anxious about falling behind in the AI productivity craze.
+I see people rushing to use AI for every new use case.
 While it's hard to overstate how amazing LLMs are and how quickly the models and tooling around them are getting better — AI is still not, and will never be, the right solution for every problem.
 It's best to have other tools in your metaphorical toolbelt.

 AI — for the messy stuff